The Era of Application Content

 Intrigued, he buys a chainsaw and returns to work, and, to his frustration, the promise of the chainsaw falls through the floor.
 Productivity crashes.
 He’s even more tired than ever before and doesn’t understand why.
 He brings the chainsaw back to the department store and in a huff, hands it to the clerk and explains that the device must be defective because it’s not delivering the promise.

 The underlying truth behind this change in our demands of content and the means in which we need to manage it is that content today is different.
 Content today is “application content.”
-Content needs to be interacted with, personalised, contextually adapted and omni-accessible.
+Content needs to be interacted with, personalized, contextually adapted, and omni-accessible.

 And whoever gets the recipe for application content correct will be rewarded.